99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Resource policies: Allow for cross-account access combined with IAM security, or for specific IP Addresses, or VPC endpoint.
 - Cognito user pools(for external users) users sign in with Congnito first which provides token
-- Custom Authorizer (Lambda Authorizer) Token-Bsesd auth. the lambda if auth is correct returns an IAM policy that will be cached
+- Custom Authorizer (Lambda Authorizer) Token-Basesd auth. the lambda if auth is correct returns an IAM policy that will be cached. if you want to implement a custom authorization scheme that uses a bearer token authentication strategy such as OAuth or SAML, or that uses request parameters to determine the caller's identity.
+(TOKEN authorizer e REQUEST authorizer)

 - Custom Domain Name HTTPS: security through integration with AWS Certificate Manager (ACM)